softbankrobotics-research/qibullet/README.md

 The repository also contains a [wiki](https://github.com/ProtolabSBRE/qibullet/wiki), providing some tutorials.

 ## Citations
-Please cite qibullet if you use this repository in your publications:
+Please cite qiBullet if you use this repository in your publications:
 ```
 Paper coming soon...
 ```